 Selected Invited Talks:

 IISD Briefing for Canadian Provincial and Territorial Ministers.
-“Marrakesh Briefing” planned for November 2016, during the COP.
+“Marrakesh Briefing” November 2016, during the COP.

 SimonFraser University, CarbonTalks Dialogue.
 “Debrief from the Paris COP.”
 December 2015.